emchin/Hack-School-Notes/INCOMPLETE - 003: DOM and Javascript.md

 <p id = "demo" class = "para">Hello!</p>
 <p id = "not_demo" class = "para">Goodbye!</p>
 ```
 If you want to select the "Goodbye" paragraph, you would input [1] into the index, since Goodbye is the second paragraph and the HTML index starts counting at 0.

-For more information about using the index, check out the resources below.
+(Which means that in most coding language, "Hello" would be the 0th paragraph and "Goodbye" would be the 1st paragraph.)

 #### `.innerHTML`